lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 #  CoAP Compressing

-CoAP {{RFC7252}} is an implementation of a the REST architecture for constrained devices.
+CoAP {{RFC7252}} is an implementation of the REST architecture for constrained devices.
 Gateway between CoAP and HTTP can be easily built since both protocols uses the same address space (URL), caching mechanisms and methods.

-Nevertheless, if limited, the size of a CoAP header may be incompatible with LPWAN constraints and some compression may be needed to reduce the header size.
+Nevertheless, if limited, the size of a CoAP header may be too large for LPWAN constraints and some compression may be needed to reduce the header size.
 CoAP compression is not straightforward.
 Some differences between IPv6/UDP and CoAP can be highlighted.
 CoAP differs from IPv6 and UDP protocols in the following